GSA/piv-guides/_devconfig/ssh-all-2.md

 collection: devconfig
 ---

-To use SSH for remote access to a UNIX-like server, you must first authenticate your PIV/CAC.
-Authenticating your PIV/CAC and using SSH can be done from a Windows, Linux, or Mac workstation/computer.
-For remote access, you will also need to configure the targeted UNIX-like server.
+To use SSH for remote access to a UNIX-like server, you need to first authenticate your PIV/CAC.
+PIV/CAC authentication and SSH can be done from a Windows, Linux, or Mac workstation/computer.
+For remote access, you also need to configure the UNIX-like server.

 Select the link for your operating system (OS).
 (Also, please review _Configure a UNIX-like Server_.)